 School holidays are upon us!
 I’m cheering as I love the change of pace.
 Mind you, after a couple of weeks I’ll be booing, desperate for a bit of silence and solitude.

-Anyway, here’s my updated list of our family’s Top Ten Cheap and Free Activities.
+So, here’s my updated list of our family’s Top Ten Cheap and Free Activities for kids.

 Hope you enjoy it and get some penny-pinching inspiration.